antarctica/metadata-library/README.md

 Configuration classes are defined at the root of each standard or profile, alongside its root [Metadata Element](#element-classes) and XML namespaces.

+A configuration class will exist for each supported configuration schema with methods to convert from one version to another.

 ### Configuration schemas

 Allowed configuration values for each [supported Standard](#supported-standards) and